CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

-## chain_getInvoicesByTracker
+## chain_getTransactionResultsByTracker
-Gets transaction invoices with the given tracker.
+Gets transaction results with the given tracker.

 ### Params
  1. tracker - `H256`